oybed/casl-ansible/roles/openshift-applier/README.md

 The `tags` definition is a list of tags that will be processed if the `filter_tags` variable/fact is supplied.
 See [Filtering content based on tags](https://github.com/redhat-cop/casl-ansible/tree/filter/roles/openshift-applier#filtering-content-based-on-tags) below for more details.

+The pre/post definitions are a set of pre and post roles to execute before/after a particular portion of the inventory is applied.
+This can be before/afterthe object levels - i.e.: before and after all of the content, or before/after certain files/templates at a content level.

 ### Sourcing a directory with files

 You can source a directory composed of static files (without parameters) using `files` instead of defining each file individually.